raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 **Ready to turn every meeting, interview, and podcast into actionable insights?
 Fire up Gemini 2.5 and start transcribing—your future self will thank you.**

----

-**Continue to the next session for advanced troubleshooting, custom integrations, and real-world case studies.**

----

 If you’d like to see more complex examples or have questions about a specific use case, let me know!